Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 31 Mei 2025 20.33.38 UTC
+- WIB: Sabtu, 31 Mei 2025 21.26.11 UTC
-- WITA: Sabtu, 31 Mei 2025 21.33.38 UTC
+- WITA: Sabtu, 31 Mei 2025 22.26.11 UTC
-- WIT: Sabtu, 31 Mei 2025 22.33.38 UTC
+- WIT: Sabtu, 31 Mei 2025 23.26.11 UTC

 Kutipan Inspiratif:
-"The moral virtues, then, are produced in us neither by nature nor against nature.
-Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."
+"I am not bound to win, but i am bound to be true.
+I am not bound to succeed, but i am bound to live up to what light i have."

-Kategori: nature
+Kategori: success